OmarAttaalla/Chess-Game/README.md

  >   * Saving and loading game
  >   * Display possible places to move after Chess piece selected
  >   * Animations for Chess pieces when moving
- > ## Phase II
- > In addition to completing the "Class Diagram" section below, you will need to:
- > * Create an "Epic" (note) for each feature and each design pattern and assign them to the appropriate team member.
-Place these in the `Backlog` column
- > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.
- >   * Create smaller actionable development tasks as issues and assign them to team members.
-Place these in the `TODO` column.
- >   * These cards should represent roughly 7 days worth of development time for your team, taking you until your first meeting with the TA
- > * Schedule two check-ins using Calendly.
-You need to pick both time slots during your lab on week 8.
-Your entire team must be present for both check-ins.
- >   * The first check-in needs to be scheduled with your lab TA.
-During that meeting, you will discuss your project design/class diagram from phase II.
- >   * The second check-in should be scheduled with a reader.
-During that meeting you will discuss:
- >     * The tasks you are planning for the first sprint
- >     * How work will be divided between the team members

 ## Class Diagram
 ![UML Diagram (1)](https://user-images.githubusercontent.com/51334912/153334831-7ff11ae7-4638-4f29-b64a-4baa87388b99.png)